 Good: Replacement for 107 promises more upmarket interior and better quality.
 The 2014 C1, 108 and Aygo are more distinctively different from each other then the original trio.

 Bad: Not due until July 2014.

 Good: Small SUV competes with Nissan Juke.
-Engines includes three-cylinder petrol emitting 99g/km of CO2.
+Engines includes three-cylinder non-turbo petrol emitting 99g/km of CO2.
 Grip Control makes it better than many 4x4s in the snow.

 Bad: Direct competitor to Renault Captur in a market niche that is rapidly becoming crowded.
 Ideal 130PS 'Puretech' 1.2 turbo petrol engine not until February 2015.

 Good: Improves on the 206 CC in every single area.
 A quite impressive coupe-cabriolet.
 Best of the CCs this size.

 Bad: Too cramped in the rear for adults to sit comfortably for long.

 Good: Lighter than the 207.
 Interesting dash layout.
 Small steering wheel.
 Available with economical new three-cylinder petrol engines.
 Luxurious XY model.

 Bad: Gear change action isn't great.
 Lower trim level models feel less polished and less well made than higher spec cars.